-Cruz was asked what he would have done had GOP senators united to filibuster the House bill.
+Cruz was also questioned what he would have done had Republican Senators actually united to filibuster the House bill.
 One of the senators who attended the meeting had this to say:

 Cruz claims the angry exchanges between him and the rest of the party are just false stories: